 I AM ON SABBATICAL FOR FALL 2018, SO THE CULTURE CALENDAR WILL NOT BE UPDATED DURING THAT TIME.
 SEE YOU IN 2019!

 All ASU School of Film, Dance & Theatre productions are required for my SOFDT students, but do not count toward the additional professional performances you are required to see specifically for this class.
 Italics means SOFDT production/presentation.
 We will discuss all SoFDT Theatre productions in class.
 Event listings entirely in bold count toward one of the required non-SoFDT professional productions my students must attend.
 This list is NOT comprehensive, reflecting my bias as to what is interesting and/or applicable to my students.

 If you are interested in auditions for local productions, go to http://www.durantcom.com/ and sign up for their audition notices.

 the ASU Film Association/AFA also keeps a list of available actors and projects in the Valley.

-ASU Herberger Institute of Design and The Arts, School of Theatre and Film (SOTF) Mainstage.
+ASU Herberger Institute of Design and The Arts, School of Film, Dance and Theatre Mainstage.
 Tickets at Galvin Playhouse/Nelson Fine Arts Building 965-6447.
 Performances usually at Galvin or Lyceum theatre.
 Dance performances in either FAC 122 or PEBE 132.
 All HIDA students may attend HIDA events free but you must purchase tickets in advance.

-Performance in the Borderlands events sponsored by the School of Theatre and Film, the Office of the President, and the Mexican Consulate General in Phoenix.
+Performance in the Borderlands events sponsored by the School of Film, Dance & Theatre, the Office of the President, and the Mexican Consulate General in Phoenix.